 - PHP web application for writing messages into a virtual guestbook

-- Master Redis node for writing new messages from web page
+- Primary Redis node for writing new messages from web page

-- Slave Redis nodes for reading the data into web page
+- Replica Redis nodes for reading the data into web page

 We’ll add an HPA as a fourth part to scale the PHP web application for new traffic.